Skip to main content

 • thrush

 Doxycycline is relatively cheap.
 If you take doxycycline for acne, it will also provide protection against malaria as long as you're taking an adequate dose.
-Ask your GP.
+Talk to your GP about the dose.

 Treating malaria